Nettas/volterra-eks-vk8s-guide/README.rst

 5. Check status
 *******************

 We have now configured our Site, so let's see its status, including health score.
 Go to the **Site List** tab and you’ll see the dashboard of your site.
+In the screenshot below, we can see that the site is up and running, with 100% health score.

 .. figure:: _figures/connect_eks_cluster_10.png